dataplat/dbatools/README.md

 In my domain joined Windows 10, PowerShell v5, SMO v12 lab, these commands work swimmingly on SQL Server 2000-2016.
 If you're still using SMO v10 (SQL Server 2008 R2) on your workstation, some functionality may be reduced, but give it a try anyway.

 <p align="center"><img src=https://blog.netnerds.net/wp-content/uploads/2016/05/dbatools.png></p>

+Got any suggestions or bug reports?
+I check github, but I prefer <a href=https://trello.com/b/LcvGHeTF/dbatools>Trello</a>.
+Let me know what you'd like to see.
 Installer
 --------------
 Run the following command to automatically install the module.